ClojureBridge/curriculum/outline/data_structures2.md

 First, take the map you made about yourself.

-Then, create a vector of maps containing the first name, last nane and hometown of two or three other classmates around you.
+Then, create a vector of maps containing the first name, last name and hometown of two or three other classmates around you.

 Lastly, add your map to their information using [conj](http://clojuredocs.org/clojure_core/clojure.core/conj).